-So you're seriously considering attending an art college - great!
+So you're seriously considering attending an art college—great!
 You don’t have to try very hard to find them.
-There are close to 200 hundred art schools in the U.S., according to one online list—at least one in every state.
+There are close to 200 art schools in the U.S., according to one online list—at least one in every state.

 But you can’t apply to every single one.
-Even if you wanted to, those application fees pile up fast!
-The challenge is narrowing down your choices to a list of the art colleges where you could actually envision yourself succeeding as a student.
+Application fees pile up fast, and your time is valuable.
+The challenge is narrowing down your choices to a list of the art colleges where you could actually see yourself succeeding as a student.

-How can you tell the difference between the hundreds of art colleges in the country and find the ones that would be the best fit for your artistic vision, your career goals, your personality, and your learning style?
+How can you look at the differences between the hundreds of art colleges in the country to find the ones that would best fit your artistic vision, your career goals, and your learning style?

-Here are a few tips that will help you carve down the giant list you currently have in your mind to something more manageable.
+Here are a few tips that will help you narrow down the list you currently have in your mind to something more manageable.

 1. Look at the faculty

 Our #1 tip: check out the faculty of an art school.
 These are the people who will mentor you as you grow as an artist.
-They will prepare you for the life of a professional artist and help you begin to build your network.
+They will prepare you for your creative career and help you begin to build your network.